LibrariesHacked/data-storytelling/about.md

 ## How can I get involved?

 If you're interested in telling a story about your library using data, please do [get in touch](mailto:info@librarieshacked.org).

+## Long terms ambitions

+Long term I would love to see a community of library data storytellers, who regularly share their stories, challanges and experiences with each other.
+I would be happy to help facilitate this community, and to help you get involved.

+I would also love to add physical publishing to this project, such as a newspaper, printed cards, or a bigger printed publication.
+Physical publishing can be a great way to reach people who might not be online, and to engage in a different way - plus wouldn't it be great to have phsyical copies of visualisations and stories in libraries?